sefi0609/Student-Management-System/README.md

 ## Student Management System

-This is a desktop application for managing students data,
+This is a desktop application for managing students data
 in universities and colleges.
 You can add, edit and delete students from the application.
 The app window and table are adjustable.
 For the GUI I used PyQt6 and for the database I've used MySQL.
 The primary key id is auto increment (database configuration).
-The status bar appears only if you select a table cell,
+The status bar appears only if you select a table cell
 and then you can edit or delete the student data.
 This is an OOP project.